ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 content of this request is copied from the client.
 The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
-{{relay-responsibilities}} for more information on proxy responsibilities.
+{{relay-responsibilities}} for more information on relay responsibilities.

 When a response is received from the Oblivious Gateway Resource, the Oblivious Relay Resource forwards the response according to the rules of an